wangster6/flet-task-master/ROADMAP.md

 ✅ Configured tmux to keep the app running persistently, even after SSH disconnects.

+✅ Installed and configured Nginx as a reverse proxy for the Flet web app.

-🔲 Set up a custom domain name for the web app.
+✅ Set up a custom domain name (flettaskmaster.publicvm.com) for the web app.

+✅ Configured DNS records to point the domain to the EC2 instance.

+✅ Obtained and installed an SSL certificate using Let's Encrypt (certbot).

+✅ Enabled HTTPS and forced HTTPS redirection for the domain in Nginx.

-🔲 Ensure Supabase credentials are securely stored in production (e.g., move .env file outside the repo, use IAM roles, etc.).
+🔲 Ensure Supabase credentials are securely stored in production (e.g., move .env file outside the repo, use AWS SSM Parameter Store/IAM roles).

 ### 7️⃣ UI Improvements & Features